Provinces of Spain

-A province in Spain is a territorial division defined as a collection of municipalities, although their origin dates back to 1833 with a similar predecessor from 1822 (during the Trienio Liberal) and with roots in the Napoleonic division of Spain into 84 prefectures in 1810.
-In addition to their political function, provinces are commonly used today as geographical references for example to disambiguate small towns whose names occur frequently throughout Spain.
+A province in Spain is a territorial division defined as a collection of municipalities.
+The current provinces of Spain correspond by and large to the provinces created under the purview of the 1833 territorial re-organization of Spain, with a similar predecessor from 1822 (during the Trienio Liberal) and an earlier precedent in the 1810 Napoleonic division of Spain into 84 prefectures.
 There are many other groupings of municipalities that comprise the local government of Spain.

 The boundaries of provinces can only be altered by the Spanish Parliament, giving rise to the common view that the 17 autonomous communities are subdivided into 50 provinces.
-In reality the system is not hierarchical but defined according to jurisdiction (competencias).
+In reality, the system is not hierarchical but defined according to jurisdiction (competencias).

-The body charged with government and administration of a province is the Provincial council, but their existence is controversial (see Provincial council for a discussion).
+The body charged with government and administration of a province is the provincial council, but their existence is controversial.
 As the province is defined as a "local entity" in the Constitution, the Provincial council belongs to the sphere of local government.

 Provincial organization

 The layout of Spain's provinces closely follows the pattern of the territorial division of the country carried out in 1833.
-The only major change of provincial borders since that time has been the subdivision of the Canary Islands into two provinces rather than one.
+The only major change of provincial borders since that time has been the division of the Province of Canary Islands into the provinces of Las Palmas and Santa Cruz de Tenerife.

 Historically, the provinces served mainly as transmission belts for policies enacted in Madrid, as Spain was a highly centralised state for most of its modern history.
+The provinces were the "building-blocks" from which the autonomous communities were created following processes defined in the 1978 Constitution.
+Consequently, no province is divided between these communities.

 The importance of the provinces has declined since the adoption of the system of autonomous communities in the period of the Spanish transition to democracy.
-They nevertheless remain electoral districts for national elections and as geographical references: for instance in postal addresses and telephone codes.
-National media will also frequently use the province to disambiguate small towns or communities whose names occur frequently throughout Spain.

-A small town would normally be identified as being in, say, Valladolid province rather than the autonomous community of Castile and León.
-The provinces were the "building-blocks" from which the autonomous communities were created.
-Consequently, no province is divided between more than one of these communities.

-Most of the provinces—with the exceptions of Álava, Asturias, Biscay, Cantabria, Gipuzkoa, the Balearic Islands, La Rioja, and Navarre—are named after their principal town.
-Only two capitals of autonomous communities—Mérida in Extremadura and Santiago de Compostela in Galicia—are not also the capitals of provinces.
+They nevertheless remain electoral districts for national elections.